giovanapiazza/AgroDT/README.md

 ## Overview

+This repository provides the graphical configuration environment for the AgroDT ecosystem.

+It focuses on the creation, management, validation, and export of protocol translator configurations used to integrate agricultural Digital Twins with standardized OPC UA infrastructures.

-This repository provides a web-based Graphical User Interface (GUI) developed in Python with Django to configure protocol translators for the AgroDT project.
+The system is implemented as a web-based Graphical User Interface (GUI) using Python and Django, providing an operational environment for configuring translators responsible for converting heterogeneous communication protocols into OPC UA-compatible representations.

-The system's primary objective is to streamline the creation of configuration files for translators that convert data from protocols such as MQTT, Modbus, and MAVLink to OPC UA, using the Asset Administration Shell (AAS) model as a reference.

-This tool serves as the operational link between static model definitions and real-time data flows.
+The repository acts as the configuration and orchestration layer between:

+- Digital Twin models (AAS-based structures)
+- Communication protocols
+- OPC UA translation services
+- Translator runtime environments

+Supported communication protocols currently include:

+- MQTT
+- Modbus
+- MAVLink

 ---